rackerlabs/understack/docs/component-argo-workflows.md

 \* WorkflowTemplate which requires a manual / custom implementation.

-As Understack develops, there may be underlying / dependant services which are not included, and require some of the included WorkflowTemplates to be manually implemented to work in your environment.
+As UnderStack develops, there may be underlying / dependant services which are not included, and require some of the included WorkflowTemplates to be manually implemented to work in your environment.
 For example, the get-bmc-creds WorkflowTemplate will need to be written to communicate with whatever service you're using to store your device credentials.